 Our top tip would be to pack for comfort and warmth which means LAYERS.
 Lots and lots of layers.
 The weather can range from freezing to temperate, so don’t forget your long sleeve tops and jumpers to put underneath your winter coat!

 You won’t be needing to pack your cosy slippers for this trip, which are deemed unsafe on the Arctic adventure.
-Instead you’ll need a good pair of shoes for walking around on deck.
+Instead, you’ll need a good pair of shoes for walking around on deck.

-The main thing we advise is to not underestimate the weather, pack the warmest clothes you can and loads of layers – as said by mothers around the globe ‘you can take it off but you can’t put it on if you don’t have it!’
+The main thing we advise is not to underestimate the weather, pack the warmest clothes you can and loads of layers – as said by mothers around the globe ‘you can take it off but you can’t put it on if you don’t have it!’

 There’s one thing we can guarantee with an adventure cruise and it’s that each one will be different.
 Whether it’s the weather, the people, or the general experience, the flexibility will ensure that no adventure is the same.
-We believe it’s a once in a lifetime trip and it’s definitely not to be missed!
+We believe it’s a once-in-a-lifetime trip and it’s definitely not to be missed!